yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 either of these values is set when the call is answered, Nexmo will attempt to determine if the call was answered by a human, or a machine such as voicemail.
 This normally takes a few seconds to be determined.
-At this point Nexmo will send an event to your Event URL with either `Human` or `Machine` included.
+At this point Nexmo will send an event to your `event_url` with either `Human` or `Machine` included.

 If machine detection was set to `hangup` and Nexmo determined that a